esrud/GONE/README.md

 Molecular Biology and Evolution, 2020

 # USE
 To use the software please download the whole appropriate directory (Linux or MacOSX).
-These directories include the scripts and executables of all necessary programmes, an example of data and the manual "SCRIPT ESTIMATION Ne PROCEDURE.pdf"
+These directories include the scripts and executables of all necessary programmes, an example of data and the manual "SCRIPT ESTIMATION Ne PROCEDURE.pdf".
+The codes of the programmes are available in the directories CODES, but are not necessary to run the software.

 # MODIFICATIONS
 01/07/2020   Minor correction in LD_SNP_REAL3.c